incountry/sdk-nodejs/README.md

 const storage = new Storage(
   {
     apiKey: "", // {string} Required to be passed in, or as environment variable INC_API_KEY
-    environmentId: "" // {string} Required to be passed in, or as environment variable INC_ENVIRONMENT_ID }, secretKeyAccessor // {SecretKeyAccessor} Used to fetch encryption secret );
+    environmentId: "", // {string} Required to be passed in, or as environment variable INC_ENVIRONMENT_ID
+    endpoint: "", // {string} Optional.
+Defines API URL
+    encrypt: true // {boolean} Optional.
+If false, encryption is not used.
+If omitted is set to true.
+  },
+  secretKeyAccessor // {SecretKeyAccessor} Used to fetch encryption secret );